xauthorg/documentation/docs/api/response-handling.md

 ---
 # Response Handling

-All responses from our server are encrypted for security purposes.
+Some responses from our server are encrypted for security purposes.
 This means you will need to follow a specific process to decrypt and interpret the responses you receive.
 This section provides a step-by-step guide on how to handle, decrypt, and interpret server responses.

 ### Retrieve the Response
 After making a request to the server, you'll receive a response in the following format: